 Best Collapsible: GigaTent Orange Insulated Collapsible Cooler

-With solid five-star reviews on Amazon, it’s easy to see why the GigaTent’s Orange Insulated Collapsible Cooler is well-loved by customers.
+With a number of great functions, it’s easy to see why the GigaTent’s Orange Insulated Collapsible Cooler is well-loved by customers.
 The cooler is fully lined to keep what you pack cold, while the 600D nylon holds up after years of trips to the woods or to the beach.
 It’s also pretty large, holding up to 12 bottles or 16 cans (without ice).
 Once you’ve had what you’ve packed inside, it’s easy to store; it simply collapses down into a flat pack to tuck in your beach bag or car trunk — it even has clips to keep the folded cooler from popping back up again.
 But don’t think that it’s low on features.
 The cooler has a metal bottle opener attached to the front, tow hand straps to switch up the carry, and a zippered front pocket.
 We also like that it comes in a variety of color options: green, blue, and orange.

 Best for Dry Ice: Yeti Roadie 20